-Michael Bay’s series of films based on the Transformers line of toys and cartoon series – which consist of Transformers (2007), Transformers: Revenge of the Fallen (2009), Transformers: Dark of the Moon (2011), Transformers: Age of Extinction (2014) and Transformers: The Last Knight (2017) – have enjoyed massive box-office popularity.
+Michael Bay’s series of films based on the Transformers line of toys and cartoon series have enjoyed massive box-office popularity.
+Bay’s films consist of Transformers (2007), Transformers: Revenge of the Fallen (2009), Transformers: Dark of the Moon (2011), Transformers: Age of Extinction (2014) and Transformers: The Last Knight (2017).
 At the same time, all of the films have been critically slammed for their emphasis on special effects and orgies of mass destruction at the expense of plot or character.

-For the sixth film in the Transformers series, Michael Bay steps away from behind the camera for the first time.
-(He is still present as a producer).
+For the sixth film in the Transformers series, Michael Bay steps away from behind the camera for the first time as he also would for the subsequent Transformers: Rise of the Beasts (2023), although is still present as a producer.
 The director’s chair has been handed over to Travis Knight, a former animator at Laika, the special effects house that have been having great success in the last few years with their stop-motion animated films.
 Knight made his directorial debut with Laika’s Kubo and the Two Strings (2016).

 There has never been anything in Bay’s films with the sweet tenderness of the friendship we get between Hailee Steinfeld and Bumblebee, of moments like where the two hug or Bumblebee tries to brush sand from her hair.
 Bumblebee, even though a giant robot, is essentially a cute afraid child character not unlike E.T. or perhaps more so The Iron Giant (1999) or No 5 in Short Circuit (1986).

-Perhaps at most Knight shares in common with a Bay a certain sense of goofy humour – the scenes with Hailee Steinfeld and Jorge Ledenborg Jr. egging Grace Dzienny’s car that ends with Bumblebee entirely trashing the vehicle, or with Bumblebee causing chaos in the Watson family living room and kitchen.
+Perhaps at most Travis Knight shares a certain sense of goofy humour in common with Bay – the scenes with Hailee Steinfeld and Jorge Ledenborg Jr. egging Grace Dzienny’s car that ends with Bumblebee entirely trashing the vehicle, or with Bumblebee causing chaos in the Watson family living room and kitchen.
 The best of these is a chase between Bumblebee and a cop that ends with Bumblebee scaling the walls of a tunnel and compacting Hailee and Jorge Ledenborg Jr. in its midst.

 Travis Knight also makes all he can of the 1980s setting.
 Bumblebee’s radio proves a great opportunity for a killer soundtrack of 80s pop tunes, while Hailee Steinfeld seems to sport a T-shirt for a different band of the era in every scene, while everywhere else is outfitted with posters and album covers of the period (even if some of the references come after the film’s stated 1987 setting).

-The film also features a script from Christina Hodson who had previously written the psycho ex film Unforgettable (2017) and subsequently became a go-to writer for comic-book adaptations with the scripts for Birds of Prey and the Fantabulous Emancipation of One Harley Quinn (2020) and the upcoming The Flash and Batgirl films.
+The film also features a script from Christina Hodson who had previously written the psycho ex film Unforgettable (2017) and subsequently became a go-to writer for comic-book adaptations with the scripts for Birds of Prey and the Fantabulous Emancipation of One Harley Quinn (2020), The Flash (2023) and the shelved Batgirl films.